dwenking/wingfuzz-detected-bugs/README.md

 *The root cause of the bug.* ClickHouse's UDF does not identify the depth of recursion when the experimental analyzer is enabled.
 It is fixed in ClickHouse by adding checks to recursive function calls.

-### Case Study: A segmentation violation in DamengDB with CREATE VIEW.
+### Case Study 2: A segmentation violation in DamengDB with CREATE VIEW.

 When creating view v1 from a table, creating view v2 from v1 with the check option in DamengDB enabled, and inserting data into v2, the server crashes due to a segmentation violation, leading to denial of service.